The Crisis Threatening Professional Photography

 PANIC

 There is no other way to describe the students’ facial expressions than Panic-stricken.
-After I showed them some ballpark numbers for living and business expenses, they were intimidated that they would have to ask people to pay them a figure they were uncomfortable with themselves.
+After I showed them some ballpark figures for living and business expenses, they were intimidated by the prospect of asking others to pay a figure they found uncomfortable.

 The wake-up was happening in the class.
 I have to charge WHAT?
 But they also understood why–to pay all the expenses like their mortgage and a car payment, for example.

-Derek Jeter talked about how he was failing 70% of the time.
+Derek Jeter stated that he was failing 70% of the time.
 That is what a 300+ batting average is about—falling 7 out of 10 times at bat.

 I told the students that most successful businesses are usually 90% failures.
 This is because 9 out of 10 people will not buy your product.

 Mark Johnson made a fascinating comment in class.
 He asked them how many things they bought the last time they went grocery shopping.
-He then pointed out how many products were in the store that they didn’t buy.
+He then noted how many products were in the store that they didn’t purchase.

 SUMMARY

 The crisis is avoidable.
-You need to know all your expenses and charge enough that your income is more significant than your expenses.
+You need to know all your expenses and charge enough that your income exceeds your expenses.

-In some ways, this is like the ice bucket challenge.
-But being willing to take that ice-cold water bath is worth it.
+In some respects, this is akin to the ice bucket challenge.
+However, being willing to take that ice-cold water bath is worthwhile.

 Do you know your expenses?